top of page

 Japan: Lake Shinji in Matsue, Between Natural Beauty and Cultural Richness

-You will also find some other elements of photographic interest for long-exposure enthusiasts.
+You will also find some other elements of photographic interest for long exposure photography enthusiasts.
 The morning lights in October are of a fairly intense blue that I haven't encountered on other lakes in Japan.
 Cloudy skies are also conducive to beautiful effects.

 My equipment: URTH ND Filters.
 The Exceptional Filters with Japanese glass, waterproof, stain proof, and anti-scratch.
 The reference for landscapes and long exposure photography.
 Check it out here.